 Visitors can learn about the social, ethnic, commercial, and company-planned aspects of a mining community by visiting the Calumet Unit of Keweenaw National Historical Park.
 In the historic village of Calumet, known as Red Jacket until 1929, and throughout the C&H Mining Company’s property, visitors can see what it was like to live and work on the Keweenaw Peninsula in the late 19th and early 20th centuries.
-Visitors can take the Calumet Walking Tour, a 1.5 hour and 1.5 mile easy terrain walking tour to explore the former C&H Mining Company’s industrial area and downtown Calumet’s historic business district.
+Visitors can take the Calumet Walking Tour, a 1.5-hour and 1.5-mile easy terrain walking tour to explore the former C&H Mining Company’s industrial area and downtown Calumet’s historic business district.

-By practicing corporate paternalism, C&H created a mutually dependent relationship between the company and its workers by offering both benefits and constraints to its workers and the nearby communities.
-Like many mining companies, C&H provided not only jobs but also schools, homes, bathhouses, hospitals, tennis courts, bowling alleys, a swimming pool, and a library for its workers.
+By practicing corporate paternalism, C&H created a mutually dependent relationship between the company and its workers by offering benefits and constraints to its workers and the nearby communities.
+Like many mining companies, C&H provided jobs, schools, homes, bathhouses, hospitals, tennis courts, bowling alleys, a swimming pool, and a library for its workers.
 The company also provided land for fraternal organizations, churches, and other social groups.
-Many of these corporate-sponsored community buildings are still standing today, including the C&H Public Library, many Calumet grade schools, the C&H Bathhouse, the Miscowaubik Club, and the churches on God’s Little Acre.
+Many of these corporate-sponsored community buildings are still standing today, including the C&H Public Library, Calumet grade schools, the C&H Bathhouse, the Miscowaubik Club, and the churches on God’s Little Acre.
 By 1898, C&H owned nearly 1,000 dwellings and the land on which many other employee-built houses stood.
 C&H’s fire department served the mines and surrounding communities, and the company’s water system pumped water to employee houses.

 While company management saw paternalism as the benign manifestation of a new age of enlightened capitalism, it allowed the company to control many aspects of the workers’ lives, including discouraging the organization of labor unions.
-In 1913, workers’ frustration with the impersonal style of management, low wages, long hours, and poor working conditions culminated in a strike that lasted for nearly a year.
+In 1913, workers’ frustration with the impersonal management style, low wages, long hours, and poor working conditions culminated in a strike that lasted nearly a year.
 C&H never fully recovered from the strike.
 The company enjoyed some profits in the early 20th century, but as the depths of the mines increased, the copper content diminished.
 In 1968, the mines closed permanently, but the C&H Mining Company left its mark on the people, land, and communities of the Keweenaw Peninsula.

 Twelve miles from the Calumet Unit, visitors can explore the Quincy Unit of the park to learn about the processes and technologies of copper mining.
 The Quincy Unit, just northeast of the Hancock community and adjacent to the Portage Lake waterway, preserves the remnant structures and mines of the Quincy Mining Company, established in 1846.
-Visitors can take the Quincy Ruins Walk, a guided 1.5 hour, one-mile walking tour to explore the surface ruins of the mine.
+Visitors can take the Quincy Ruins Walk, a guided 1.5-hour, one-mile walking tour to explore the surface ruins of the mine.

 Visitors can also explore the 19 Keweenaw Heritage Sites associated with the park.
 Places such as the Coppertown Mining Museum in the former C&H Pattern Shop, the former St. Anne’s Church that is now the Keweenaw Heritage Center, the Red Jacket Fire Station that is now the Upper Peninsula Firefighters Memorial Museum, and the Laurium Manor Mansion Tours, all help tell the stories of copper mining and the birth of an industrialized society.